mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 - create one CloudFront Distribution to be used as the public endpoint for OIDC
 - create one private S3 Bucket
 - create one [origin access identity (OAI) to access the S3 from CloudFront Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)
-- patch the JWKS files with the new CloudFront Distribution’s URL when setting up the [manual-STS](https://docs.openshift.com/container-platform/4.10/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-mode-sts) during the OpenShift installation
+- patch the JWKS files with the new CloudFront Distribution URL when setting up the [manual-STS](https://docs.openshift.com/container-platform/4.10/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-mode-sts) during the OpenShift installation
 - create the OIDC identity provider using the CloudFront URL
 - create the IAM Roles with Trusted Policy allowing Federated OIDC service ARN with proper service account restrictions
 - create the OpenShift cluster with STS support with no public buckets